shravanjp/WcatCommand/README.md

 # WcatCommand
-This project is about the wcat command, by which we can perform various file operations
+This project is about the wcat command, by which we can perform various file operation

-##Usage
+## Usage

 To remove the spaces from the file, if that contains more spaces.
 You can give any number of files